lauren-homan/logistic_growth/logistic_vs_exponential.md

        y = "N")
 ```

-Here, we have created a dataframe for the values of t ranging from 0-4000, and then plotted both the logistic and exponential functions onto the same graph.
+Here, I have created a dataframe for the values of t ranging from 0-4000.
+Then, we've plotted both the logistic and exponential functions onto the same graph.